Promoting sustainable energy in Nepal

 Situation in the districts

-About the climate protection project
+About the carbon offset project

-As part of the project, the partner organisation SAHAS replaces the traditional cooking stoves with improved cooking stoves with an efficiency of more than 20 %.
-The use of improved cooking stoves reduces the consumption of firewood.
+As part of the project, the partner organization SAHAS will replace the traditional cookstoves with cookstoves with an improved efficiency of more than 20%.
+The use of improved cookstoves will reduce the consumption of firewood.
 The permanently installed biogas plants are operated with cow dung.
-The fermentation produces biogas, which families can use for cooking, heating water and lighting, for example.
-In addition, devices for clean drinking water are provided, such as bio-sand filters or ceramic filters.
-Families thus save additional firewood because the water no longer needs to be boiled.
+Fermentation in the fermentation chamber produces biogas, which families use for cooking, water heating and lighting, for example.In addition, devices for clean drinking water are provided, such as bio-sand filters or ceramic filters.
+Families thus save additional wood because the water no longer needs to be boiled.

-Participation of the local population
+Involvement of the local population

 Current situation

 In the early stages of the monsoon, 74 districts experienced landslides and flooding, resulting in loss of life and property, which could worsen in the coming days.
 Another major problem in Nepal is political instability."
-SAHAS member
+SAHAS Staff

 Project country